 Commentary: Molecular Mechanisms of Action of FSH

-- 2Department of Internal Medicine, University of Catania, Italy
+- Department of Clinical and Experimental Medicine, University of Catania, Catania, Italy

 We agree with this statement and we would like to point out that other molecules are involved in the complex role that FSH plays in the gonadal function.
 Particularly, insulin-like growth factor 1 (IGF1) and its receptor (IGF1R) have already been showed to act in FSH signaling in granulosa cells (2, 3).
 Similarly, we recently confirmed such evidence in porcine Sertoli cells (4).